cattr-app/server-application/README.md

 App will not start without seeding of InitialSeeder

-After seeding it, you will be able to login with following credentials
+After seeding it, run `php artisan cattr:make:admin` and you will be able to login with following credentials
 ```
 admin@cattr.app
 password